MacBook Trackpad not working? 10 simple solution to fix it

 • Immediately press and hold the Command + R buttons simultaneously.

-• Click on Macintosh HD system drive.
+• Click on the Macintosh HD system drive.

 • Head over to the Erase option.